vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## Terminology

-First, I want to explain some terms that are used here, and frequently in discussions about this topic.
+First, I want to explain some terms that are used here, and frequently used in discussions about this topic.

 <div class="align-left">